Configuring for first use

 OAuth

-For providers other than GitHub, VCS connections are authorized using OAuth within each Terraform Enterprise organization.
-They can be set up either by the manual UI workflow(opens in new tab) using an ID and secret from the VCS, or automated using the HCP Terraform and Terraform Enterprise provider(opens in new tab) using an access token from the respective VCS account.
+For providers other than GitHub, authorize VCS connections using OAuth within each Terraform Enterprise organization.
+Do this using a manual UI workflow(opens in new tab) using an ID and secret from the VCS, or automated using the HCP Terraform and Terraform Enterprise provider(opens in new tab) using an access token from the respective VCS account.
 As with all static tokens, it is good practice to rotate this periodically.

 OAuth authorizes Terraform Enterprise to act as a specific user or account on the VCS.
-Terraform's access to VCS organizations and repositories is governed by the permissions of that account.
-For simplicity we recommend setting up a single OAuth connection per VCS provider in each Terraform Enterprise organization.
-Use a service account with access to all IAC and policy-as-code repositories, to avoid any dependency on individual employee accounts.
+The permissions of that account govern the access Terraform has to VCS organizations and repositories.
+For simplicity, we recommend setting up a single OAuth connection per VCS provider in each Terraform Enterprise organization.
+Use a service account with access to all IaC and policy-as-code repositories, to avoid any dependency on individual employee accounts.

-If a more granular or least-privilege permissions model is required, you can create multiple OAuth VCS connections, each mapping a subset of VCS repositories to a subset of Terraform projects.
-In this case it would be a function of the landing-zone module described above to create these OAuth connections and project mappings(opens in new tab) on demand whenever a new project is onboarded.
+If you require a more granular or least-privilege permissions model, you can create multiple OAuth VCS connections, each mapping a subset of VCS repositories to a subset of Terraform projects.
+In this case it would be a function of a landing-zone module to create these OAuth connections and project mappings(opens in new tab) on demand whenever a new project onboards.

 Audit

 In HCP Terraform only, the Audit Trails API(opens in new tab) provides access to audit events.
-Terraform Enterprise customers should forward logs(opens in new tab) for monitoring and auditing purposes.
+We recommend Terraform Enterprise customers forward logs(opens in new tab) for monitoring and auditing purposes.
 See the section on observability for more details.
-Audit, logging and monitoring should be included in the target architecture for the delivery of your project.
+Include audit, logging, and monitoring in the target architecture for the delivery of your project.
 Do not wait until after go-live to implement observability.

 HCP Terraform agents

 Pools of HCP Terraform agents allow HCP Terraform and Terraform Enterprise to communicate with isolated APIs in discrete network segments such as those on premise.
-We recommend defining agent pools and assigning workspaces to them using the Terraform Enterprise provider as appropriate.
-This improves the availability of your on-premise APIs and allows for configuration of network hardware, internal VCS, CI/CD systems etc. using IaC.
-This significantly improves the return on investment of HCP Terraform and Terraform Enterprise.
+We recommend defining agent pools and assigning Stacks and workspaces to them using the Terraform Enterprise provider as appropriate.
+This improves the availability of your on-premise APIs and allows for configuration of network hardware, internal VCS, CI/CD systems and so on, using IaC.
+This improves the return on investment of HCP Terraform and Terraform Enterprise.

 You may choose to run multiple agents within your network, up to the organization's purchased agent limit (which only affects HCP Terraform customers; there is no such limit for Terraform Enterprise customers).
 Each agent process runs a single Terraform run at a time.
 Multiple agent processes can be concurrently run on a single instance, license limit permitting.